misudashi/systems/index.md

 **If you learn anything while browsing this website, then my day is made.**

-*This website was uploaded in August 2022.*
+*This website was uploaded on the 13th of August 2022.*

 ## About Raw Notes: